-For long-term lead generation, you can plan a series of EPUB-style books you sell directly on Amazon, Barnes and Noble, or the iBookstore.
+For a long-term lead generation, you can plan a series of EPUB-style books you sell directly on Amazon, Barnes, and Noble, or the iBookstore.

 Companies and their employees can also use EPUBs to spread or test ideas for future (more elaborate) products, and train and educate employees as well as potential or current clients.

 7. Get Info How You Need It – One Size Does Not Fit All